HolyBlackCat/cpp-tutorials/language/02_basic/17_strings.md

 > ## Exercise 1
 >
-> Make a program that asks the user for their name, and then prints `Hello` and that name.
+> Make a program that asks the user for their name, and then prints `Hello` followed by that name.
 >
 > Try doing that using both `>>` and using `getline`.
 Try inputting a name with and without spaces into both programs and see what happens.